Skip to content

 Choose the right project type for your workflow:

-Feature Basic Projects Advanced Projects
+Feature Basic Projects Advanced Projects Template Projects

-Setup Complexity Minimal - Web UI or CLI YAML config + CLI required
+Setup Complexity Minimal - Web UI or CLI CLI only today (WebUI planned), YAML config required Single CLI command, no YAML needed (WebUI planned)

-Data Sources UI File upload or CLI-based processing CLI-based processing
+Data Sources UI File upload or CLI-based processing CLI-based processing CLI-based (pipeline output)

-File Organization Simple file management Structured directory patterns
+File Organization Simple file management Structured directory patterns Fixed structure per template

-Multi-sample Support Single datasets Multi samples support
+Multi-sample Support Single datasets Multi samples support Full support (template-specific)

-Data Processing Direct conversion Aggregation & joining
+Data Processing Direct conversion Aggregation & cross-DC links Recipes + cross-DC links (pre-configured)

-Learning Curve Immediate Moderate (YAML knowledge)
+Learning Curve Immediate Moderate (YAML knowledge) Minimal (just point at data dir)

-Scalability Small-medium datasets Large-scale studies
+Scalability Small-medium datasets Large-scale studies Pipeline-scale (template-specific)

 How to Choose the Right Project Type